For the beautiful Ali Luke, who requested a post about unschooling while running a business.

 “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”

-5. Give up on “shutting the office door”.
+5. For as long as you’re unschooling, give up on “shutting the office door”.

 Speaking of dreams, many people – especially those who come from a corporate background – are accustomed to a time in their day when they can shut off.
 They say things like, “I just want to be able to close the office door, shut off for a while, you know?”
 Yes.
 Yes, I do know.